 The Ear Dip - A Celebration of CHARC and the Water Boof

 So let's take a look at the Ear Dip.
-If you haven't seen one already, check out Substantial Media House's video "Hello Darkness" below - skip to 14:29 for a clip of the perfect ear dip.
-There are some nice shots of the move earlier, but this one is the best.
+If you haven't seen one already, start by checking out Substantial Media House’s VIMEO CHANNEL.
 The paddlers in Substantial's videos are the highest end paddlers in the world, in particular with respect to expeditionary kayaking and big drops, and they also run the biggest, hardest whitewater on the planet.
 It's these folks who are leading the way in the development of river-running and creeking technique, and the Ear Dip is one of the latest phenomenons to gain notice.

-Back to the Ear Dip shot in the video.
-It may be readily apparent that the Ear Dip isn't necessary in order to get a sufficient or even stylish boof at the ledge shown, but this flashy move is an instance of artful hyperbole nodding to a somewhat recent embrace of using increasingly aggressive edging and Charc in suite with deflective features to generate lift when there's no eminent rock contact to do the work for us.
+It may be readily apparent that the Ear Dip isn't necessary in order to get a sufficient or even stylish boof on most drops, but this flashy move is an instance of artful hyperbole nodding to a somewhat recent embrace of using increasingly aggressive edging and Charc in suite with deflective features to generate lift when there's no eminent rock contact to do the work for us.
 The Ear Dip is a celebration that the concept of the boof has expanded territory beyond the realm of rocks and into the medium of water.
 This expansion, to be clear, is not new.
 However the true mastery of it in my opinion is fairly recent, and is certainly a 21st century development.

 Folks have been "water boofing" for a while now, but typically, nailing a water boof takes more skill and experience than it does to boof a rock.
 This is because in the instance of rock boofing, we have a immovable, stiff, hard material creating a deflective feature that gives our boat lift.
 It's fixed, predictable, and we just need momentum.
 The rock will give us lift at exactly the correct time.
 In water boofing, we use more impermanent, dynamic features in the water itself to generate lift, such as pillows, curlers, diagonals, waves and holes, where timing can be more complicated.
 In the case that the lift generated from one of these features is insufficient, we have to create additional lift through the use of leverage.